File changes & checkpoints

 For ordinary Git repos, Overlord can still read status and diffs directly from the linked working directory.

-For plain folders, version control is off by default — Overlord does not initialize or copy the repo with jj until you opt in.
-In the Desktop app, project settings include Initialize in this folder after you install jj on your machine.
-That stores the opt-in on your user/project settings and runs jj in the working directory you picked.
-Current Changes then reads that same folder for status and diffs.
+For plain folders, version control is off by default.
+In the Desktop app, project settings include Initialize in this folder after you connect a repository.
+That stores the opt-in on your user/project settings and uses the chosen working directory for status, diffs, and checkpoint registration.

 Why this matters for review